 Nominating and Governance Committee.
-James W. Barge (Chairperson), Mae C. Jemison and Richard M. Spaulding are the current members of the Nominating and Governance Committee.
-Each member of the Nominating and Governance Committee is independent, as defined under NASDAQ listing standards.
+James W. Barge (Chairperson), Mae C. Jemison and Richard M. Spaulding are the current members of the Nominating and Governance Committee is independent, as defined under NASDAQ listing standards.
 The Nominating and Governance Committee identifies and recommends to the Board candidates for election as directors and recommends any changes it believes desirable in the size and composition of the Board as well as Board committee structure and membership.
 The Nominating and Governance Committee also administers Scholastic's Corporate Governance Guidelines (the "Guidelines"), reviews performance under, and compliance with, the Guidelines and the content of the Guidelines annually and, when appropriate, recommends updates and revisions of the Guidelines to the Board.
 In addition, the Nominating and Governance Committee oversees the Board self-assessment process.
 The Nominating and Governance Committee held four meetings during the fiscal year ended May 31, 2011.